Bluebird Motel Machias Maine 866-375-0117

 East Quoddy Head (Head Harbor) Lighthouse – Campobello Island, New Brunswick, Canada

-Also known as the Head Harbour Lighthouse, the East Quoddy Head Lighthouse is one of the oldest wooden towers in Canada, established in 1829, and a major key to navigating the Bay of Fundy. website
+Also known as the Head Harbor Lighthouse, the East Quoddy Head Lighthouse is one of the oldest wooden towers in Canada, established in 1829, and a major key to navigating the Bay of Fundy.

 top of page